botwiki/botwiki.org/content/bot-workshops/botmaking-from-the-ground-up/index.md

 Using Twitter and freely available tools, attendees will set up their own accounts and have three bots up and running by the workshop's end.

 This free online workshop will be hosted on **October 1st (Saturday) at 3pm EST**, via YouTube Live.
+The link will be shared in the [#bot-workshops](https://botmakers.slack.com/messages/bot-workshops/details/) channel on the day of the workshop.
+(Be sure to join [Botmakers](https://botmakers.org/) on Slack!)

 Please [RSVP here](http://www.meetup.com/botmakers/events/234174402/), or [get in touch](/about/team/#contact) so we can add you as our +1.